Chain-of-Insight/schrodingers-cup/README.md

 </p>
 <br/>

-### As defined in [Mutable Rule 0](https://github.com/Chain-of-Insight/schrodingers-cup/blob/master/src/api/nomsu/rules/mutable/rule0.nom) (at the outset of the game at least) everyone will need to vote before triggering a decision, but while you're waiting on those slow-pokes you can watch the vote results in real time 😎
+### As defined in [Mutable Rule 0](https://github.com/Chain-of-Insight/schrodingers-cup/blob/master/src/api/nomsu/rules/mutable/rule0.nom) (at the outset of the game at least) everyone will need to vote before triggering a decision.
+While you're waiting on those slow-pokes you can watch voting results in real time 😎

 <br/>
 <p align="center">